ChrisAU/Pacman/README.md

 # Pacman
-Gesture driven Pacman game, mainly testing a concept.

-In response to a StackOverflow question I wanted to create a Pacman-style 'game' that would change the sprites' direction using gestures.
+Gesture driven Pacman-like game, mainly testing a concept created in response to a StackOverflow question, there isn't any collision detection, path finding or indeed even paths.
+It is merely an example of how to make 'Pac-Man' change direction when a swipe occurs.
 The chomping needed to happen in all directions.